Autumn Statement: Jeremy Hunt defends tax rises for middle earners

 The UK is facing its biggest drop in living standards on record, as the soaring cost of living eats into wages.

-The government's independent forecaster, the Office for Budget Responsibility, said household income would fall by 7% over the next 18 months.
+The government's independent forecaster, the Office for Budget Responsibility (OBR), said the tax burden would rise to its highest level since the end of World War Two as a result of the plans set out in the chancellor's Autumn Statement on Thursday.

-It also said the tax burden would rise to its highest level since the end of World War Two as a result of the chancellor's decisions.
+It also said, once rising prices are taken into account, household income would fall by 7% over the next 18 months.

-Mr Hunt told BBC Radio 4's Today the plan set out in his Autumn Statement asked "people who have more to contribute more".
+Appearing on BBC Radio 4's Today programme, Mr Hunt denied his plans amounted to a raid on millions of working people, saying they asked "people who have more to contribute more".

 "We want to take these difficult decisions in a fair way," he said, adding that the most vulnerable people and public services would be protected.